 Figure S1.
-HOOH production in buffer-treated media incubated A) in the dark or B) in milli-Q water (i.e., without seawater solutes).
+HOOH production in buffer-treated media incubated A) in the dark or B) in light-exposed milli-Q water (i.e., without seawater solutes).
 Buffers are at 10 mM.
 Error bars are the standard errors of three replicate treatments.